pathunstrom/game-world-championship/game/v2/rules.md

 ### Training Phase

-Each play reveals the top card of their training deck and places it in their training zone.
+Each player may pay 1 energy per Lesson in their Training Zone.
-Lessons can increase your charge, look, and keep values.
+If they do, they may flip the top card of their training pile into their Training Zone.

 ### Refresh Phase